datalad-handbook/book/docs/basics/101-105-install.rst

    $ mkdir recordings

-.. index:: ! datalad command; clone
+.. index:: !
+DataLad command; clone

 The command that can be used to obtain a dataset is :dlcmd:`clone`, but we often refer to the process of cloning a Dataset as *installing*.